neondatabase/website/content/docs/introduction/billing.md

 | 1                  | $74.46                  | $17.65                      | $8.87                              |

 <Admonition type="note">
-The prices in the table are based on US East (Ohio) _Compute time_ rates.
+The prices in the table above are based on US East (Ohio) _Compute time_ rates.
 </Admonition>

-- Public-facing applications are estimated to be active for all hours in a month (730 hrs/mth).
+- Public-facing applications are assumed to be active for all hours in a month (730 hrs/mth).
-- Internal applications with consistent usage are estimated to be active during working hours (173 hrs/mth).
+- Internal applications with consistent usage are assumed to be active during working hours (173 hrs/mth).
-- Internal applications with moderate usage are estimated to be active half of working hours (87 hrs/mth).
+- Internal applications with moderate usage are assumed to be active half of working hours (87 hrs/mth).

 ### Estimate your compute time cost